 If you’re miserable at your job, then you should make preparations to move on – but in the meantime, you can fight back against work burnout by changing how you handle stress.
 Do you face numerous obstacles at work?
 Treat them as opportunities to learn and grow instead of something placed squarely in your path to stop you.

-Alleviating work burnout is only one step on the road to total wellness.
+Understanding what to do when burned out is only one step on the road to total wellness.
 Poor diet and lack of exercise, aging, illness, cost and access to healthcare and stress impact millions of people each year.
 By taking control of your life and focusing on the elements that you can influence, like choosing to adopt a sustainable health diet and start an exercise regimen, you can become a healthier, stronger and happier person.

 Many of these health triggers can be mitigated if you’re aware of them and focus on prevention.
 Burnout symptoms and other forms of stress are usually quite similar in nature and learning how to deal with them as a whole can prolong your life.
 While there may not be much you can do about aging, maintaining a healthy, active life goes a long way in retaining mobility and independence.
 Physical activity can strengthen the body and the mind and help control your stress levels and prevent work burnout.
 Gaining control of the stressors in your life – including stress itself – can ease symptoms of burnout and help you get back on the road to a happier, healthier life.